Cattolica: History

-In 1500 it counted more than twenty taverns and inns.
+Under the Kingdom of Italy, on 5 December 1895, Cattolica gained municipal autonomy; it was previously a village within the jurisdiction of the municipality of San Giovanni.

 Only from the second half of the 19th century did the fishing industry became relevant in the economy of the town.

 One of the first notable visitors to Cattolica's beach was Lucien Bonaparte, brother of the French Emperor, who preferred it to noisy Rimini, in 1823.
 The town became an independent commune in 1896.

 After the end of World War I the tourism industry became predominant.